jbeechb/tier2-safe-docs/safe-guide-pi.rst

 How can project users get registered?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You must not apply for machine accounts on behalf of other users, or let
+You must not apply for Tier-2 facility accounts on behalf of other users, or let
 others use accounts that belong to you.
 Account sharing is strictly
-forbidden on Tier-2.
+forbidden on Tier-2 facilities.
 Every user must register on
 SAFE and then apply for their own machine account.

 In order to get an account, a potential user needs to know your project
 code.
 This is included in the email which SAFE sends to you, as PI, when
 your project is set up.

-Give ipotential users your project code and then ask them to register
+Give potential users your project code and then ask them to register
 on SAFE and request a Tier-2 system account using the instructions at :doc:`safe-guide-users`.

 When a user requests an account in your project then you will receive a